+DATE

-BOY SCOUTS OF AMERICA DATE Received in council service center
+Received in council service center (Date)

-(Date)

 UNIT MONEY-EARNING APPLICATION

 Applications are not required for council-coordinated money- earning projects such as popcorn sales or Scout show ticket sales.
-(Local council stamp) Please submit this application to your council service center at least two weeks in advance of the proposed date of your money- earning project.
+(Local council stamp) Please submit this application to your council service center at least two weeks in advance of the proposed date of your money-earning project.
 Read the 10 guides on the other side of this form.
 They will help you in answering the questions below.
-Pack Troop No Chartered Organization □ Team Community District Submits the following plans for its money-earning project and requ ests permission to carry them out.
+(Local council stains) □ Pack □ Troop No Chartered Organization □ Team □ Crew Districtsts permission to carry them out.

+Submits the following plans for its money-earning project and requi ests permission to carry them out.
 What is your unit's money-earning plan?
 About how much does your unit expect to earn from this project?
 How will this money be used?
 Does your chartered organization give full approval for this plan?
 What are the proposed dates?
 Are tickets or a product to be sold?
 Please specify.
 Will your members be in uniform while carrying out this project?
-(Se ee items 3-6 on other side.)
-Have you checked with neighboring units to avoid any overlapping of territory while working?
-Is your product or service in direct conflict with that offered by loca Il merchants?
+(Se ee items 3-6 on other side.) of territory while working?
 Are any contracts to be signed?
 If so, by whom?
 Give details.
 Is your unit on the budget plan?
+How much are the dues?
 How much does your unit have in its treasury?
-Signed (Chartered Organization Representative) (Unit Leader) Signed (Address of Chairman) FOR USE OF DISTRICT OR COUNCIL FINANCE COMMITTEE: Telephone Approved by Date Approved subject to the following conditions
+Signed Signed (Chartered Organization Representative) (Unit Leader) Signed (Chairman, Unit Committee) (Address of Chairman) FOR USE OF DISTRICT OR COUNCIL FINANCE COMMITTEE: Telephone Approved by Date Approved subject to the following conditions